tterrag1098/ttCore/README.md

 * Adds a config to change the max level on anvil repairs (no more "Too Expensive!")
 * Adds a command to query a scoreboard score for a player
 * Adds an "XP Boost" enchant that increases XP dropped from killed entities and broken blocks
+* Adds an "Auto Smelt" enchant that smelts mined items and blocks automatically
 * Adds a *special something* for achievements
 * Adds the ability to right click crops to harvest them.
 You can edit the supported blocks and change whether it's enabled at all in the config.